Iankip8/Phase_3_project/README.md

 2. **Data Understanding:** The SyriaTel Dataset from [Kaggle](https://www.kaggle.com/becksddf/churn-in-telecoms-dataset)., encompassing information on approximately 3,333 customers, was utilized.
 It includes details like customer location, tenure, plan usage, and customer service interactions.

 3. **Exploratory Data Analysis:** During the Exploratory Data Analysis (EDA) phase, we delve into the dataset to uncover its fundamental attributes and patterns.
 This process involves examining summary statistics, visualizing distributions, identifying correlations, and detecting outliers.
-EDA serves as a crucial preliminary step, offering insights that inform subsequent data preprocessing and modeling decisions.
+EDA is a crucial preliminary step, offering insights that inform subsequent data preprocessing and modeling decisions.
 The visualization below illustrates the distribution of customers across the top 5 states and the bottom 5 states.
 This analysis offers insights into the geographic concentration of customers and highlights regions with potentially lower customer engagement.
 ![Capture](https://github.com/Iankip8/Phase_3_project/assets/160301660/c884d42d-14e7-4df5-9d5f-0585f732151c)
 ![bottom5](https://github.com/Iankip8/Phase_3_project/assets/160301660/5bc27992-2176-426a-946c-3dfad48d68fa)

-The analysis of churn rate by area code, voice mail plan, and international plan reveals variations in churn across different factors.
+The churn rate analysis by area code, voice mail plan, and international plan reveals variations in churn across different factors.
 This examination aided in identifying the factors influencing customer attrition.
-Through this process, we gained valuable insights into the dynamics impacting customer retention and formulated strategies to address churn effectively.
+Through this process, we gained valuable insights into customer retention dynamics and formulated strategies to address churn effectively.

 ![churn](https://github.com/Iankip8/Phase_3_project/assets/160301660/7903bfbf-1b1b-4983-9687-9df2470f40b7)